Diabetes is characterized by an increase in blood sugar levels.

 Home Remedies in the Ayurvedic treatment for Diabetes

-- A glass of bitter gourd juice or amla juice daily morning on an empty stomach.
+- A glass of Karela Jamun Juice daily morning on an empty stomach.

 - Mix half teaspoon of amla powder and turmeric powder in a glass of warm water and consume on an empty stomach.